Welcome to today's edition of the Rush 24-7 podcast.

 By the way, there's a piece in a Wall Street Journal today by Bill Clinton and Arnold Schwarzenegger.

-Just it is incredible.
+It is incredible.

 Get this.

-The American dream is founded on the belief that people who work hard and play by their rules will be able to earn a good living, raise a family in comfort, and retire with dignity.
+The American dream is founded on the belief that people who work hard and play by the rules will be able to earn a good living, raise a family in comfort, and retire with dignity.

 But that dream is harder to achieve for millions of Americans because they spend too much of their hard-earned money on fees to cash their paychecks.